jackmayhew/jack-portfolio/README.md

 # Jacks Portfolio

-Just a super simple website—easy to use and minimalist.
-Really enjoyed building with Nuxt, it'll definitely be my go-to for future projects.
+Just a simple website—easy to use and minimalist.
+Really enjoyed building with Nuxt.

-Still on the fence about Tailwind..
+Still on the fence about Tailwind.
 Pros and cons for sure.
 I think I'll switch back to SCSS for now.

 Might add a guestbook down the road.